George Shultz: Secretary of the Treasury (1972–1974)

 Meanwhile, Shultz's attention was increasingly diverted from the domestic economy to the international arena.
-In 1973, he participated in an international monetary conference in Paris that grew out of the 1971 decision to abolish the gold standard, a decision Shultz and Paul Volcker had supported (see Nixon Shock).
+In 1973, he participated in an international monetary conference in Paris that grew out of the 1971 decision to abolish the gold standard, a decision Shultz and Paul Volcker had supported (see Nixon shock).
 The conference formally abolished the Bretton Woods system, causing all currencies to float.
 During this period Shultz co-founded the "Library Group", which became the G7.
 Shultz resigned shortly before Nixon to return to private life.

 Shultz was instrumental in handling relations with Soviet Jewry.

-Business executive
+Work as business executive (1974–1982)

 In 1974, he left government service to become executive vice president of Bechtel Group, a large engineering and services company.
 He was later its president and a director.

 Under Shultz's leadership, Bechtel received contracts for many large construction projects, including from Saudi Arabia.
 In the year before he left Bechtel, the company reported a 50% increase in revenue.

-Reagan administration
+U.S. Secretary of State (1982–1989)

 Shultz is one of only two individuals to have served in four United States Cabinet positions within the United States government, the other having been Elliot Richardson.